jeongyoonlee/data-science-career-development/README.md

-# [WIP] Resources for Career Development in Data Science
+# [WIP] RESOURCES FOR CAREER DEVELOPMENT IN DATA SCIENCE

 This repository aims at compiling comprehensive resources for career development in data science.